 "Probably some of the qualities you like about him as well," I responded, purposefully keeping my answer as vague as possible.

 "He's a sick fuck who picks up pretty little things with an even sicker sense of competitiveness.
 He's a manipulative, arrogant bastard with a pretty face and a lot of money."

 I stared at the guy.
 He had pretty much summed up what Quatre was without going around in circles and dolling up the truth.
 I did almost forget that I somehow liked those things about him too.

 "He's charming," I defended with a worthless response although I didn't know why I did.

 I waved my hand in dismissal.
 He had a thing for a lot of men.
 I wasn't surprised.

 "No. I mean he has a thing for you."

-Somehow, that didn't clear up anything.
+Somehow, that didn't clear anything up.
 I stared at this Samuel fellow before taking position behind my desk and ignoring him altogether.
 I was not one for small talk if any talk at all.
 If he was trying to catch me admitting to liking Quatre more than an ordinary fling, his attempts were useless.
 Not only was I a liar, I was a poker-faced miscreant who was anything if stubborn.

 "Then what are you?"
 I responded to him with a sigh.
 I was at least accommodating enough to humor him with the small talk he so wanted.